Sign-up for our New Digital Chart System Here

 What Is Poland Syndrome?

-As breast asymmetry develops during puberty, young women seek cosmetic correction of their breast and chest wall.
-In fully developed women, there may be a smaller breast on the affected side, or absence of the breast altogether.
-The nipple and areola is often smaller and sits higher than the other side, or it may also be absent.
+As breast asymmetry develops during puberty in females with Poland Syndrome, young women often seek cosmetic correction of their breasts and chest wall.
+In fully developed women, there may be a smaller breast on the affected side or an absence of the breast altogether.
+The nipple and areola are often smaller and sit higher than the other side, or they may be absent.
 The underlying chest wall is often depressed or misshapen, and the normal contour of the pectoralis major muscle is missing.
-Each of these features can potentially be corrected or improved by Plastic Surgery.
+Each of these features can be corrected or improved by Plastic Surgery.

-Most women seeking reconstruction are looking to reconstruct their breast and/or chest wall.
-Correction of Poland syndrome can include breast implant reconstruction, insertion of specialized pectoral implants, free flap reconstruction, nipple and areola reconstruction and other complimentary procedures to
+Most women seeking Poland syndrome reconstruction are looking to reconstruct their breast and/or chest wall.
+Correction of Poland syndrome can include breast implant reconstruction, insertion of specialized pectoral implants, free flap reconstruction, nipple and areola reconstruction, and other complementary procedures to improve the appearance of the breast.
+In men, free fat grafting is often planned for the affected side, with ultrasonic liposuction of the other side of the chest to create improved symmetry.

 Who is a Good Candidate for Poland Syndrome Correction?

-Smokers, patients with diabetes, multiple medical problems or blood-clotting disorders are often not good candidates for reconstruction.
-Morbidly obese patients have a much higher rate of complications and are advised to achieve a more optimal weight prior to reconstructive surgery.
-Your past medical history and current medical status will be evaluated at your consultation.
+Smokers, patients with diabetes, multiple medical problems, or blood-clotting disorders are often not good candidates for reconstruction.
+Morbidly obese patients have a much higher rate of complications and are advised to achieve a healthy BMI before reconstructive surgery.
+Your medical history and current medical status will be evaluated at your consultation.
 You may be asked to see your Primary Care Physician for a full physical examination and appropriate laboratory tests prior to being medically cleared for surgery.

 Single-Stage Breast Implant Reconstruction

 A breast implant is usually inserted to replace missing breast volume on the affected side.
-Traditional implant reconstruction involves two stages where a tissue expander is placed in one operation and a permanent implant is placed in a second procedure.
-However, a new technique that does not require tissue expanders as a preliminary step, provides the most natural looking results and enables breast reconstruction in a single operation is available as an exciting option for Poland syndrome patients in our practice.
+Traditional implant reconstruction involves two stages: a tissue expander is placed in one operation, and a permanent implant is placed in a second procedure.
+However, a new technique that does not require tissue expanders as a preliminary step provides the most natural-looking results and enables breast reconstruction in a single operation is available as an exciting option for Poland syndrome patients in our practice.

 A permanent, postoperatively adjustable breast implant is used to augment or create a natural breast form.
-It can be tailored as needed after surgery to suit a woman’s body, her curves, lifestyle and individual aesthetic goals.
+It can be adjusted as needed after surgery to suit a woman’s body, curves, lifestyle, and individual aesthetic goals.
 Many of the steps of surgery are the same as for breast cancer reconstruction.
-Please see our sections that describe Breast Implant Reconstruction and Breast Augmentation to learn all about breast implants and details b breast implant surgery to correct Poland syndrome.
+Learn more here.

 Pectoral Implants